lightkurve/lightkurve/docs/source/reference/index.rst

 API
 ===

-This page gives an overview of all public lightkurve objects, functions and methods.
+This page gives an overview of all lightkurve objects, functions and methods.